yokozuna753/yokozuna753/README.md

   supporting complex filtering and serialization for front-end state management.

-* Created a scalable social system with bidirectional follow/unfollow functionality, utilizing efficient relationship models and optimized query methods to transform complex database relationships into structured API responses.
+* Implemented a decoupled notes service with AWS Lambda and DynamoDB, enabling users to annotate anime entries with personal notes while improving application modularity and scalability.

 ### [CozyVibe](https://github.com/yokozuna753/CozyVibe) | [Live Site](https://first-project-deployed.onrender.com)
 * Implemented secure user authentication using BCrypt for password hashing on the backend and React Auth Routes on the frontend to protect user data